-Cutting it open the first taste is quite sour and tart and my initial thought was that I might struggle to eat them all.
+Cutting open the first amla the taste is quite sour and tart and my initial thought was that I might struggle to eat them all.
 I’d read though about a couple of tricks to try when eating amla.

 The first was to taste a little salt before you bite into them.
-I tried this and it definitely improves the flavor.
+I tried this with a little Himalayan pink salt and it definitely improves the flavor.
 There was much more depth, less sourness and more of a combination of flavors, but hard to describe.

 The next was to have a sip of water with it.
 Even stranger.
-The taste was suddenly sharply sweet.
+The taste of the amla was suddenly sharply sweet.

-I had a few more of these of these Indian gooseberries for the novelty value, but ended up using the rest of them, one a day, in the breakfast smoothie I’ll share coming up next.
+I had a few more of these of these Indian gooseberries for the novelty value, but ended up using the rest of them, one a day, in both freshly made juice with amla and a delicious smoothie recipe I’ll share ahead.